sanieldalib/medium-paywall-viewer/readme.md

 ## Tech

-This extension is written is vanilla javascript, HTML, and CSS.
+This extension is written is Vanilla JavaScript, HTML, and CSS.
 No dependencies are used or required.
-A